smit4k/graphite.nvim/README.md

     graphite.nvim
 </h1>
 <p align='center'>
-  <b>Visualize the structure of your codebase as an interactive dependency graph inside of Neovim — like Obsidian's graph view but for Neovim!</b>
+  <b>Visualize the structure of your codebase as an interactive dependency graph inside Neovim.</b>
 </p>

 ## Installation